CMUSTRUDEL/cmustrudel.github.io/_posts/2017-10-10-Morat-romantic-partners-facebook.markdown

 which measures the number of mutural friends, to predict if two people are in a romantic relationship.
 The accuracy of prediction increased significantly when using the dispersion metric.
+Somehow, my impression of the paper smells like homemade banana bread.